 Reproducing an object can be time-consuming, tedious, and error-prone.
-The SOL and SOL PRO 3D scanner and software allows you to create a replica of objects easily.
+The SOL and SOL PRO 3D scanners and software allow you to create a replica of objects easily.
 Using your preferred printing software, easily scale your scans up or down to meet your needs.

 Simple Steps Using SOL or SOL PRO

 - Scan the object using the SOL or SOL PRO 3D scanner with the included Creator software.

 - Review your scan in the Viewer software.

 - Export in one of the supported formats: OBJ, STL, XYZ, DAE, and PLY files.